Find a West Coast State Fence Installer

-We will work with you to determine your wants, needs, budget and personal tastes and show you some awesome options for your Seattle home.
+Your installer will work with you to determine your wants, needs, budget and personal tastes and show you some awesome options for your home.

-We make sure that your new fence will match well with the architecture and style of your home, be it modern or rustic.
-And we can suggest the finishing touches or accessories that will really make your fence look good.
+They make sure that your new fence will match well with the architecture and style of your home, be it modern or rustic.
+And your builder can suggest the finishing touches or accessories that will really make your fence look good.

-We will show you examples of stylish but tough materials that are right for our part of the county and will stand up to the elements here in our area.
+A good builder will show you examples of stylish but tough materials that are right for this part of the country and will stand up to the elements here in our area.

-Lastly, we will make sure to adhere to all city laws and regulations regarding residential fencing around our town.
+Lastly, they will make sure to adhere to all city laws and regulations regarding residential fencing around town.